magic

 I’ve been in love with light and water for as long as I can remember.

-In the water, light becomes liquid—fracturing into stars, orbs, psychedelic shapes, abstract reflections.
-Once, they made me a heart, appearing for just a moment before dissolving back into movement.
+In the water, light is liquid, fracturing into stars, orbs, psychedelic shapes, painterly reflections.
+Once, they made a heart, appearing for just a moment before dissolving back into movement.
+I am attuned to them with love and they call to me.

-Shot on Pentax K1000, 35mm film developed and scanned by hand.
+Made with Pentax K1000, 35mm film developed and scanned by hand.
+2019-2022.